Hadokane/CCI_PP4_Radicool_Store/README.md

 This improves the user's overall experience by providing the icon buttons pleasing UI with a different highlight to reinforce specific user actions.

+For Brand Accounts, this Red can be seen on the `Delete` Merchandise options for the same reasons as above.

 ---

-**Black & White** were used to keep the website free from cluttering colour to allow the product imagery to stand out without having to compete with surrounding clashes.
+**Black & White** were used to keep the website free from cluttering colours and to allow the product imagery to stand out without having to compete with surrounding clashes.

 They allow fonts, buttons and elements to remain readable and legible at any size.